 Your financial advisor can help you diversify your portfolio by choosing the right mix of investments to reach your long-term investment goals.

-1 Source: Bloomberg L.P., Standard and Poor’s, MSCI, data as at July 31, 2016.
-Canada is represented by S&P/TSX Composite Index and world is represented by MSCI All Country World Index.
+1 Source: Morningstar Direct, MSCI Inc., data as at July 31, 2017.
+Canada is represented by MSCI Canada Index and world is represented by MSCI All Country World Index.

 The contents of this piece are not to be used or construed as investment advice or as an endorsement or recommendation of any entity or security discussed.